miriamposner/ucla-dh-resources/dh_resources_at_ucla.md

 **Try and stump three DH pros**

-DH Open Office Hours with Dave Shepard, Dawn Childress, and Miriam Posner, every Thursday from 12:30 to 2:30, in Public Affairs 1041.
+DH Open Office Hours with Dave Shepard, Dawn Childress, and Miriam Posner, every Thursday from 12:30 to 2:30, in the Scholarly Innovation Lab (the glassed-in room at the back of the YRL Research Commons).

-**Learn how to build digital exhibits**

-Omeka/Neatline meetups, every Wednesday from 10:30 a.m. to 12:30 p.m.,
-in Public Affairs 1041.

-**Learn about 3D modeling**

-VectorWorks/3D modeling meetups, every Thursday from 9am to 11am, Public Affairs 1041.

 **Get help with mapping questions (1)**